mhusseinsh/CarND-Capstone/README.md

 3. **Control**

-   Controlling the vehicle's behaviour by actuating throttle, steering and brake to navigate the waypoints with the target velocity.
+   Drive-By-Wire Node / Twist Controller: Controlling the vehicle's behaviour by actuating throttle, steering and brake to navigate the waypoints with the target velocity.

 An overview of the complete system architecture is shown below